Andrea-Oliveri/Deep-Learning-Projects/Proj1/README.md

 The aim of this project is to assess the performance in terms of accuracy of different model architectures implemented using the Pytorch framework.
-The impact of weight sharing and the use of auxiliarly losses are assessed on a simple digits comparison problem, in which we want to predict if one digit is larger than the other using images from mnist.
+The impact of weight sharing and the use of auxiliarly losses are assessed on a simple digits comparison problem, in which we want to predict if one digit is smaller or equal to the other using images from mnist.

 ## Folder Structure
 - `callbacks.py` contains implementations of useful callbacks used during training.
 In